 - Original High School Diploma, GED, or 2-year Associates Degree or higher

-- Must provide proof of completing an Algebra course by submitting one of the following:
+- Must provide proof of completing an Algebra course or its equivalent (excluding geometry) by submitting one of the following:

 - Official Sealed transcripts showing at least: Two semesters of High School Algebra with a passing grade of “C” or better OR

-- Official Sealed transcripts showing at least: One semester of College Algebra with a passing grade of “C” or better OR
+- Official Sealed transcripts showing at least: One semester of post High School Algebra with a passing grade of “C” or better OR

 - Certificate showing successful completion of the Electrical Training Alliance’s On-Line Tech Math Course.
 Click HERE to access ETA's Tech Math Course.

 - Must be able to work legally in the US and will be requested to provide valid Social Security Number

 Veterans that meet one or more of the following criteria will have the entrance exam and algebra requirements waived: